-The following Liberal Arts and Basic Science Courses are offered as common courses among all Schools: Humanities and Social Science Courses, English Language Courses, Second Foreign Language Courses, Japanese Language and Culture Courses, Teacher Education Courses, Career Development Courses, and Breadth Courses.
-Course description and credit details for these courses can be found under the section of "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.
+The following Liberal Arts and Basic Science Courses are offered as common courses among all Schools: Humanities and Social Science Courses, English Language Courses, Second Foreign Language Courses, Japanese Language and Culture Courses, Career Development Courses, and Breadth Courses.
+Course description and credit details for these courses can be found in Guide to Liberal Arts and Basic Science Courses for the Graduate Programs.